Kitton/bank/README.md

 **How would you adapt your solution if transfers are not instantaneous?**

-The solution is already capable of handling non-instantaneous transactions.
+The solution is already capable of handling non-instantaneous transactions in a consistent manner.
 Timestamps are stored for each transaction, helping determine its state:

 - **created**: The transaction has been created and the sender's available balance deducted.
 - **preconsolidated**: The consolidation process has started (eg. a call has been made to an external bank's servers).
 The transaction remains in this state until confirmation is received, at which point the transaction enters the _consolidated_ state.